The Moving Finger writes; and, having writ,

 Edward was a regular visitor and a good friend of the landlord at the time, John Grout.
 He often hosted his friends from the world of art and literary at The Bull Inn - famous friends that were hosted by Edward at The Bull include the Poet Laureate, Alfred, Lord Tennyson.

-The Bull also frequently hosted the so called ‘Woodbridge Wits’ whose chief members included Bernhard Barton (famous Quaker poet), Thomas Churchyard (landscape painter) and George Crabbe (Reverend, writer and son of the same poet with the same name) and you can be sure much inspiration was taken for his work whilst enjoying the local ale.
+The Bull also frequently hosted the so called ‘Woodbridge Wits’ whose chief members included Bernhard Barton (famous Quaker poet), Thomas Churchyard (landscape painter) and George Crabbe (Reverend, writer and son of the poet with the same name) and you can be sure much inspiration was taken for his work whilst enjoying the local ale.

 If you are interested in becoming a member, or attending the dinner, please contact us - we would love to hear from you.